A brave girl’s fight has inspired a fantastic fundraising effort from her dad’s work mates, with £14,000 donated to the Bone Cancer … Continued

-Equally important is our investment into our rosta of more than 200 directly employed staff, whose jobs depend on the financial security and sustainability of the company.
+Equally important is our investment into our rosta of directly employed staff, whose jobs depend on the financial security and sustainability of the company.
 Our responsibility to them extends to maintaining a successful profitable business, ensuring the safety and wellbeing of those employees wherever they are working for us, their continued training and development, and our adherence to industry standards and regulations that protect their rights as employees.

 Russell WBHO invests in the people and businesses who make things happen: